Random Access Memories: The Collaborators

-Pharrell Williams participated in the fourth episode in which he elaborated on his experience with the creation of the album.
-Pharrell remarked upon the organic sound of the album, surmising that it "feels like the only click track they had was [...] the human heartbeat".
+Pharrell Williams participated in the fourth episode.
+He discussed the organic sound of the album, saying it "feels like the only click track they had was [...] the human heartbeat".
 He felt that the record can be enjoyed by people of all ages due to the accessible nature of music, and concluded that Daft Punk "could just get back on the spaceship that brought them here and go, and leave us.
 But they're gracious, they're nice robots.
 They chose to stay".

-Episode five features Noah Lennox, better known by his stage name Panda Bear, who spoke about his contribution to the album as well as his history with the band Animal Collective.
-He had first heard of Daft Punk through the music video of the song "Around the World", which introduced him to many aspects of electronic dance music.
+Episode five features Noah Lennox, better known by his stage name Panda Bear, who spoke about his contribution and his history with the band Animal Collective.
+He first heard of Daft Punk through the music video of the song "Around the World", which introduced him to many aspects of electronic dance music.
 He added that Homework was one of the few albums he and his older brother both enjoyed.
 Regarding Random Access Memories, Lennox remarked upon the approach of having live musicians, but structuring their performances in a minimal, sample-like fashion.

-For the sixth episode, Gonzales spoke about his contribution to the album.
-He recalled Daft Punk's visible joy in listening to the raw session recordings made early in the production of the album, as well as the impending years-long challenge that would be faced in completing the record.
-Gonzales expressed that the duo were aware of how the keys of each song would contribute to the emotional progression of the album as a whole.
+For the sixth episode, Gonzales recalled Daft Punk's joy listening to the raw session recordings made early in the production, and said it took years to finish the album.
+He said Daft Punk were aware of how the keys of each song would contribute to the emotional progression of the album as a whole.
 He therefore performed the piano in the song "Within" to accommodate the cycle.
 Gonzales concluded by pointing out that Daft Punk rarely collaborate with others, and thus felt that they did so on Random Access Memories to "make the work be transcendent".

 The seventh episode features Stéphane Quême, otherwise known as DJ Falcon, who spoke of first meeting Daft Punk when they began recording their debut album Homework.
 Quême noted that their sound had since changed and that each of their albums drew from different influences.
 He felt producers would be able to sample Random Access Memories in the same way Daft Punk had sampled older records in their previous albums.